Transmission

 We need to electrify our economy as much as possible to hit our net-zero goals.
 But as our energy use grows, our capacity to move electricity remains stubbornly stagnant.
 That’s because global power grids are woefully outdated.

-In the United States, many of the power lines you
+In the United States, many of the power lines you see today were built in the 1960s

 The transmission challenge ahead